satamame/tello_gear_s2/README.md

 ## Instruction

-1. Open project with Tizen IDE.
+1. Import project to Tizen IDE.
+    - File/Import -> General/Existing Projects into Workspace
 1. Build and install the app on Gear S2.
 1. Turn on Tello.
 1. Connect Gear S2 to Tello from Wi-Fi setting.